Your workers' comp rates in New Hampshire depend on your industry and team size.

 While you're often required to have coverage in New Hampshire, some business categories are exempt from workers' comp requirements:

-- Up to three corporate officers or LLC members: Your corporation or LLC can exclude up to three executive officers or members from coverage, though you'll need to file this exclusion properly with the state.
-This exemption vanishes if these officers work on construction sites.
+- Up to three corporate officers or LLC members: Your corporation or LLC can exclude up to three executive officers or members from coverage, though you must file this exclusion with the state.
+You lose this exemption if these officers work on construction sites.

 - New Hampshire National Guard members on state active duty: National Guard members performing state active duty automatically receive coverage under New Hampshire's workers' comp system.